-Little girls scramble for position around a small table, frantically grabbing at pieces of colorful origami paper.
-Settling in, they look up at the Liger-Bot instructor, papers in their outstretched hands.
-They quickly follow the first few instructions, but then things go awry.
+Little girls grab at pieces of colorful origami paper.
+They look up at the LigerBot instructor for help and quickly follow the first few instructions.
+But then things go awry.
 One little girl shoves her paper at the instructor, pleading for help.
 Others crease the papers in random places.
-During this commotion, one girl scrunches up her face in thought.
-She clearly does not understand all the steps and even has to take a new sheet to start over.
-She patiently goes step by step, folding with great care, and finally completing the project.
-Then, she turns to her friends to help them.
+Then one of the girls takes a new sheet to start over.
+She patiently goes step by step and finally completes the project.
 By the end of the session, all of the girls hold up their creations in triumph.
-From a single piece of paper, they learned the process of engineering.
+From a single piece of paper, they have learned the engineering process.

-As a team, we do more than build robots; we strive

-to encourage students to become the next generation of leaders and thinkers.
+As a team, we do more than build robots; we strive to encourage students to become the next generation of leaders and thinkers.
 We seek to change the way students learn; our vision is to transform education through project-based learning.

 Our goal is to become the recognized leader of project-based learning in Newton, Mass.
 To do that, we have created a system that uses hands-on projects to help team members build a strong and diverse set of skills.
 We then leverage those skills to advocate for project-based learning in the community by building a strong core of sponsors, educating the community, and establishing a sustainable FIRST LEGO League pipeline into our team.
-We share what we do in order to build and maintain the long-term strength of our team, foster a love for STEM and encourage project-based learning at home.
+We share what we do in order to build and maintain the long-term strength of our team, foster a love for STEAM and encourage project-based learning at home.

-Carolyn helps Girl Scouts do origami at the FLL Eastern MA Championship maker fair.
+Carolyn helps Girl Scouts do origami at the FLL Massachusetts East Championship expo.

-Row 1: STEM advocacy-LigerBot delivers a TEDxBeaconStreet talk about FIRST as project based learning; STEM training-electrical mentor and CTO solder an electrical test bench.
-Row 2: sponsor relations-LigerBots outside Fowler High Precision after a successful sponsorship pitch; team outreach-LigerBot talks about the team to middle school students.
-Row 3: FIRST leadership- the participants at the FLL Eastern MA Championship.
+Row 1: STEM advocacy-LigerBot delivers aTEDxBeaconStreet talk about FIRST as project based learning; STEM training electrical mentor and CTO solder an electrical test bench.
+Row 2: sponsor relations-LigerBots outside Fowler High Precision after a successful sponsorship pitch; team outreach-LigerBots show kids how the robot works at Newton Highlands Village Day.
+Row 3: FIRST leadership- the participants at the FLL MA East Championship.